demisto/content/Playbooks/playbook-Panorama_Query_Logs_CHANGELOG.md

-Added new playbook to handle logs querying in PAN-OS.
+Added a playbook that handles querying logs in Palo Alto Networks PAN-OS.